YuxuanXie/Cpp_Makefile_template/README.md

 # A template for c++ project
-This project consists of four part:
+This project consists of four directories:
   + src : cpp files
   + build : object files, dependency files and executable files
   + include : hpp files